Bullets and missiles

 (71 ft) long, one of the world's biggest intercontinental ballistic

-missiles, the US Airforce LGM-118A Peacekeeper, is three times the
+missiles, the US Air Force LGM-118A Peacekeeper, was three times the

-length of a station wagon!
-But it works pretty much the same way as a
+length of a station wagon (estate car)!
+But it worked pretty much the same way as a

 handgun bullet the size of your pinkie.